rZn/dotfiles-5/README.md

 ###### a. localhost run

-I will use a trick here to let ansible think that i use 2 hosts.
+Let's use a trick to let ansible think that there is 2 different hosts.
-It will configure *root* with *cli* and *user* with *desktop* environment.
+It will configure *root* with *cli* tools only and *user* with *desktop* environment.
 That trick needs ``-K`` without ``-b`` when running playbook.

 ```